hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/19-how-faridun-sent-minuchihr-to-fight-tur-and-salm.md

 >
 > And say to him : ' Thou bastard just made Shah !
 >
-> What though there was a daughter to Iraj, v.
-107
+> What though there was a daughter to Iraj,
 >
 > Hast thou a right to signet, crown, and throne ? '